Journey

 From previous job to Canon USA IP

-Back in 2014, I was excited to learn that I was being given the opportunity to be patent counsel for a company that continually obtained the third most US Patents per year I began my career at Canon by supporting the engineers in a subsidiary of CUSA.
-One difference between working at a law firm and working at Canon was the integration of IP attorneys into the business process.
-In law firms, disclosures were provided and received in small pieces of information as to how a particular IP asset fit into the clients' business strategy.
-While interesting, the attorney did not always see how different IP assets related to one another.
+Back in 2014, I was excited to learn that I was being given the opportunity to be patent counsel for a company that ranked in the top three for most US Patents awarded per year.
+I began my career at Canon by supporting the engineers in a subsidiary of Canon USA.
+One difference between working at a law firm and working at Canon USA was the integration of IP attorneys into the business process.
+In law firms, disclosures were provided and received as small pieces of information as to how a particular IP asset fit into the clients' business strategy.
+While interesting, it was not always clear how different IP assets related to one another.
 At Canon, it was clear that IP was integral to the business, including both protection and risk mitigation.
-There is real collaboration between CUSA IP, CUSA Legal and the different business units.
+There is real collaboration between Canon USA IP, Canon USA Legal and the different business units.
 This is key to ensuring our customers' needs are met.
-It was a true team effort, and I enjoyed learning how my part in this collaboration was helping to drive Canon business.
+It is a true team effort, and I enjoyed learning how my part in this collaboration was helping to drive Canon business.

 Jesse Bucholtz